10 Mistakes People Make On Their Turkey Holidays

 However, guesthouses are by far the most popular type of accommodation in rural Turkey and anywhere along the coast.
 When you stay at a guesthouse, you’re spending the night in a family home, eating organic meals and drinking freshly made beverages.

-Breakfast is usually included and consists of homemade ingredients.
+Traditional breakfast is usually included and consists of homemade ingredients.
 There can be also a pool, garden and always a beautiful territory.
-More than that, you get a chance to interact with owners who can organize taxis, tours and tickets, can recommend the best restaurant or hidden gems.
+More than that, you get a chance to interact with owners who can organize taxis, tours and tickets, can recommend the best restaurants or hidden gems.

 In all guesthouses where we stayed, we had an opportunity to share interesting stories with owners and learn a lot about local culture.
 In other places, we felt like we gained new friends.